sproutsocial/seeds-packets/packages/seeds-typography/typography/usage.md

 - Attribution - Size 200

 #### On Light Backgrounds
-- Gray 800 is used for paragraphs.
+- Neutral 800 is used for paragraphs.
-- Gray 1000 is used for headlines.
+- Neutral 1000 is used for headlines.

 #### On Dark Backgrounds
-- Gray 200 is used for paragraphs.
+- Neutral 200 is used for paragraphs.
-- Gray 0 is used for headlines.
+- Neutral 0 is used for headlines.

 ### Do’s and Don’ts